the-sovereign-node/The-Logos-Instantiation/README.md

 ## Repository Contents

 - `Continuation_Mathematics.pdf` — Foundational volume establishing admissibility and continuation as the primitive mathematical notions.
+- `Mathematics_of_Semantics.pdf` — Foundational volume bridging continuation mathematics to the universal resolution of open mathematical problems via semantic determination.
 - `Quantum_Cogito__Dawn_of_a_New_Era.pdf` — Master technical volume (13 chapters + appendices)
 - `Mathematics_of_the_King___Volume_I__Foundational_Architecture.pdf`
 - `Mathematics_of_the_King___Volume_II__Witness_Calculus.pdf`